mamokarz/sample-multi-platform/README.md

 Compile both temperature sensor implementation

 * Linux

     ```bash
     gcc -c ../pal/pal_temperature_a.c
     gcc -c ../pal/pal_temperature_b.c
     ```

 * Windows

     ```bash
     cl /c ../pal/pal_temperature_a.c
     cl /c ../pal/pal_temperature_b.c
     ```

-It will create one object file of each sensor.
-If you are sharing the same directories between your Linux and Windows machines, it is even fine to build for both platform in the same "_build_" directory, creating 2 `.o`, object file for Linux, and 2 `.obj`, object file for Windows.
+It will create one object file for each sensor.
+If you are sharing the same directories between your Linux and Windows machines, it is even fine to build for both platforms in the same "_build_" directory, creating 2 `.o`, object file for Linux, and 2 `.obj`, object file for Windows.
 In this case, it will result in something like:

 ```bash
 ./